Nagoya University

 • General Selection

-To select individuals who meet the Admissions Policy, the School of Humanities makes a comprehensive judgment based on applicants’ investigation reports, as well as scores in the Standardized University Entrance Examinations and the Individual Achievement Tests.
-Applicants’ level of ability in terms of “essential academic skills necessary to engage in research in the field of humanities” is assessed by means of the Standardized University Entrance Examinations and the Individual Achievement Tests.
+To select individuals who meet the Admissions Policy, the School of Humanities makes a comprehensive judgment based on applicants’ investigation reports, as well as scores in the Common Test for University Admissions and the Individual Achievement Tests.
+Applicants’ level of ability in terms of “essential academic skills necessary to engage in research in the field of humanities” is assessed by means of the Common Test for University Admissions and the Individual Achievement Tests.
 Since the ability to think logically is a basic academic skill necessary to engage in research in the field of humanities, applicants are required to demonstrate their ability in mathematics, in addition to Japanese, geography, history, and a foreign language The School adopts a comprehensive approach by taking into account applicants’ investigation report, when assessing whether they have “deep inquisitiveness with regard to the human endeavors of language, culture, and history,” as well as “a desire to reflect on social and environmental issues in contemporary society.”

-• Selection Based on School Recommendation (without standardized university entrance examinations)
+• Selection Based on School Recommendation (without the Common Test for University Admissions)

 • Entrance Examinations for Privately Funded International Students